CELL PHONE AND ELECTRONICS POLICY

 Parent/Guardian: a student’s parent(s) or guardian(s) or person(s) in any parental or custodial relationship to the student, or any individual designated by the parent to act in the place of a parent.

-High school: Students that are dismissed earlier in the school day cannot remain in the building and use their cell phone or other electronics.
+High school: Students who are dismissed earlier in the school day cannot remain in the building and use their cell phone or other electronics.

 School Grounds: All school building structures [ex: classrooms, cafeteria, gym, hallways, offices, lobby, etc.], athletic playing fields, playgrounds or land contained within the real property boundary line of the school.